imaris/ImarisReader/README.md

 # ImarisReader

 ImarisReader is a file reader for the Imaris5 file format (".ims").
-The library provides fuctionality to read (possibly very large) image data from ".ims" files in blocks, as well as all related metadata and parameters associated with the dataset.
+The library provides fuctionality to read (possibly very large) image data from ".ims" files in blocks, as well as all related metadata and parameters associated with the dataset (see also [docs](https://github.com/imaris/ImarisReader/tree/main/docs)).

 ### Usage